Personal Requirements

 CFA's primary concern is for the safety and health of our volunteers.
 Brigades are responsible for ensuring that volunteers perform their role in a safe manner.
 CFA needs to know if a prospective volunteer has a condition which may place limitations on their role in the brigade.
 The brigade can then avoid placing the volunteer in an unsuitable environment for their health.

-All new recruits are required to complete a medical form and in the case of existing medical conditions, they are required to get a doctor’s assessment.
+All new recruits are required to complete a medical declaration form and in the case of existing medical conditions, they are required to get a doctor’s assessment.

 What wellbeing support is available to volunteers?